yuzhoul1991/cs221-project/README.md

 </ul>
 End: quit, or all the positions have been explored.

-## UI-version (recommended):
+## UI-version (for human interaction):

-python simulator.py AGENT LENGTH WIDTH MINES
+python simulator.py human LENGTH WIDTH MINES

-where AGENT is {baseline, human}, and LENGTH, WIDTH, MINES define the random board you want to create.
+where LENGTH, WIDTH, MINES define the random board you want to create.

-## commandline-version:
+## commandline-version (for running various models and compare):

+python game.py AGENT LENGTH WIDTH MINES NUM_TIMES=1

+where AGENT is {baseline, qlearning}, and NUM_TIMES is default to 1 if not specified.

+python game.py compare

+This will run a thorough analysis on qlearning score v.s. baseline score (average score of 1000 games).
+It will be run on board size [3, 6, 9, 12, 16] * [3, 6, 9, 12, 16] with mine density [0.1, 0.25, 0.5, 0.7].
+Since it runs 1000 games for 100 times, expect this to finish in ~1-2hrs.
+We use 10000 episodes to train each qlearning.

+This functionality will be useful when we generate the data for the report.

+## commandline-version (for human interaction, not recommended):

 python game.py human